peterckim/pokemon-team-tracker/README.md

 To run this on your local machine, run `bundle install` to install the gems required in the Gemfile.
 Then start the app with `rackup`.

+## License

+This application is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT)